asokolsky/RESTing-with-Flask/01/farm/README.md

 * the server console produces output when you access the above URL in the browser.
-* output displayed in the browser is in JSON, not HTML - preferred format when the results are to be consumed by computer and not humans.
+* the server response to the client (e.g. browser) is in JSON, not HTML.
+JSON is preferred when the results are to be consumed by computer and not human.
 * JSON is produced for both valid URLs, e.g. http://127.0.0.1:44444/index and URLs pointing to non-existing documents: http://127.0.0.1:44444/no/such/thing